EmulairEmulator/Libretro2SQLite/README.md

 Don't forget to regularly update the *RetroArch* and *libretro-database* folders by navigating to each of them and executing `git pull`.

 # Usage on Linux
 I have no idea how much of the "Usage on Windows" section applies here.
-Feel free to update this documentation if you know the full instructions of using this tool on Linux.
+Feel free to update this documentation if you know how to use this tool on Linux.

 # Usage on macOS
 I also have no idea how one would use this tool on macOS.
-Feel free to update this documentation if you know the full instructions of using this tool on macOS.
+Feel free to update this documentation if you know how to use this tool on macOS.

 # Credits
 Major thanks to [Swordfish90](https://github.com/Swordfish90), [konsumer](https://github.com/konsumer) and [rwnobrega](https://github.com/rwnobrega) because this tool is a fork of [libretro-sqlite-db](https://github.com/Swordfish90/libretro-sqlite-db).